 A trip down the drain - a guide to the top 5 sewer tours in Europe

-The COVID-19 pandemic and lockdown have affected not only our work and social lives, but also our vacation plans for 2020 or for this summer.
-In case your travel plans have been cancelled or postponed, why not having a “staycation” to explore some cool destinations close to home?
+The COVID-19 pandemic and lockdown have affected not only our work and social lives but also our vacation plans for 2020 or for this summer.
+In case your travel plans have been cancelled or postponed, why not have a “staycation” to explore some cool destinations close to home?